jakir-ruet/bashscript-learning/README.md

 The <a href="https://en.wikipedia.org/wiki/Stephen_R._Bourne"><b>B</b>roune</a> Shell is a shell command line interpreter for computer operating systems.
 That works via command or instruction for the purpose of interfacing the users to the operating system.

+### Script

+A shell script is a file containing commands for shell.
+A BASH shell is simply a file containing commands for the BASH shell.

 ### BASH

 Bash is a Unix shell and command language wrtitten by <a href="https://en.wikipedia.org/wiki/Brian_Fox_(computer_programmer)">Brian Fox</a> for the GNU Project as free software replacement for the <a href="https://en.wikipedia.org/wiki/Stephen_R._Bourne"><b>B</b>roune</a> <b>S</b>hell.
 That works via command or instruction for the purpose of interfacing the users to the operating system.
 First release in 1989.